In this Section -

 Among the places which have benefited from the FNCI donations are:

-Armagh, The Aran Islands, Ballyjamesduff, Belfast, Clonmel, Cork, Derry, Drogheda, Down County Museum, Dublin (The Abbey Theatre, The Civic Museum, Clondalkin, Dublin City Gallery: The Hugh Lane, The Irish Architectural Archive, The National Gallery, The National Library.
-The National Museum, The RHA), Enniscorthy, Fermanagh, Galway, Killarney, Kilkenny, Kinsale, Limerick, Malahide Castle, Monaghan, Sligo, St. Patrick’s College (Maynooth), Waterford, Wexford.
+Armagh, The Aran Islands, Ballyjamesduff, Belfast, Clare, Clonmel, Cork, Derry, Drogheda, Down County Museum, Dublin (The Abbey Theatre, The Civic Museum, Clondalkin, Dublin City Gallery: The Hugh Lane, The Irish Architectural Archive, The Irish Jewish Museum, The National Gallery, The National Library.
+The National Museum, The Royal Hibernian Academy, The Royal Irish Academy), Dungarvan, Enniscorthy, Fermanagh, Galway, Killarney, Kilkenny, Kinsale, Limerick, Malahide Castle, Monaghan, Newry, Sligo, St. Patrick’s College (Maynooth), Waterford, Wexford.

 Honorary Secretary Ms June Lattimore